 Why does the tower look a different size in each of these pictures?

-just the units digits of numbers in the times tables.
+Investigate and explain the patterns that you see from recording just the units digits of numbers in the times tables.

 Can you make these equilateral triangles fit together to cover the paper without any gaps between them?
 Can you tessellate isosceles triangles?

 Can you continue this pattern of triangles and begin to predict how many sticks are used for each new "layer"?

 This activity asks you to collect information about the birds you see in the garden.
-Are there patterns in the data or do the birds
+Are there patterns in the data or do the birds seem to visit randomly?

 "Ip dip sky blue!
 Who's 'it'?
 It's you!"
 Where would you position yourself so that you are 'it' if there are two players?
 Three players ...?